 Everything so far has described things to do in Free Roam.
-The main way is to participate in Races, Deathmatches, Captures, Last Team Standing, and Parachuting.
+Another great way is to participate in Races, Deathmatches, Captures, Last Team Standing, and Parachuting.
 You can also do Missions which are less competitive unless you play a Versus Mission.
 The amount of money you make is based on how well you do against the other players.
 You won’t win every time so don’t get discouraged.

 Co-op activities like Survival and Missions generate the largest sums of money (apart from Heists).
 Survival pays $30,000 if you beat all ten waves whereas Missions pay based on time, difficulty, and how many people you are playing with.

-Ask A Buddy
+Ask a Buddy

-Participate in A Heist
+Participate in a Heist

 Heist Leader Payments

-Payment Required To Start|
+|Heist||Payment Required To Start|